 The COVIDSafe app is part of our work to slow the spread of COVID-19.
 Having confidence we can find and contain outbreaks quickly will mean governments can ease restrictions while still keeping Australians safe.

 The new COVIDSafe app is completely voluntary.
 Downloading the app is something you can do to protect you, your family and friends and save the lives of other Australians.
 The more Australians connect to the COVIDSafe app, the quicker we can find the virus.

-Information about COVID-19 and the COVIDSafe app is available in 63 languages on the Department of Home Affairs website.
+Information about COVID-19 and the COVIDSafe app is available in other languages:

 Resources — COVIDSafe app